lucylai96/lucylai96.github.io/teaching.md

 ### currently...

 #### NB314QC: Math Tools for Neuroscience
-Along with my classmate and friend, [Alex Chen](https://twitter.com/alexbchen), I designed a new January-term "Math Tools" course for the Harvard Program in Neuroscience.
+Along with my classmate and friend, [Alex Chen](https://twitter.com/alexbchen), I designed a new January-term course for the Harvard Program in Neuroscience.
 We condensed the fundamentals of linear algebra, dynamical systems theory, and probability theory (as applied to neuroscience) all into a one-month crash course!

 All course materials (including the syllabus, lecture notes, and problem sets) are publically availible on [our course's Canvas site](https://canvas.harvard.edu/courses/71556).